https://www.linkedin.com/in/andrewrasiej/

 Extended Bio:

-Andrew Rasiej is a civic and social entrepreneur, technology strategist, and Co-Founder of Civic Hall, a collaborative work center, and event space currently located in the Flatiron district of Manhattan supporting a growing community of people and organizations building technology solutions for the public good.
-Civic Hall is also in the process of constructing a new 85,000 sq. ft. facility called Civic Hall @ Union Square to expand its work and create a new Digital Skills Training center for underserved individuals and communities.
-Andrew is also the Founder of annual Personal Democracy Forum the world's largest and best known gathering focusing on the intersection of technology, politics, and government.
-He is the Chairman Emeritus off the NY Tech Alliance, a 60,000+-member organization of New Yorkers from diverse industries working in the New York technology ecosystem.
-He is the Founder of MOUSE.org which provides technology education in public schools in New York and many other global locations.
-He was a founding Senior Technology Advisor to the Sunlight Foundation a Washington DC organization using technology to make government more transparent and accountable.
-Andrew lives and works near Union Square in New York City, and can be followed on twitter at @Rasiej.
+Andrew Rasiej is a civic and social entrepreneur, technology strategist, and Co-Founder of Civic Hall @ Union Square, a newly built collaborative work and event space located in the heart of New York City’s technology startup district, supporting a growing community of people and organizations building technology solutions for the public good.
+Prior to Civic Hall, Andrew was the founder of the annual Personal Democracy Forum, which was known as the world's largest and best-known gathering focusing on the intersection of technology, politics, and government.
+He is the Chairman of the NY Tech Alliance, a 60,000+-member organization of New Yorkers working in the New York technology ecosystem.
+He also founded MOUSE.org, which provides technology education in public schools in New York and many other global locations.
+Among other projects, Andrew was a Senior Technology Advisor to the Sunlight Foundation, a Washington, DC organization using technology to help make government more transparent and accountable.
+Andrew lives and works near Union Square in New York City and can be followed on Twitter at @Rasiej.

-Andrew is a civic entrepreneur and technology strategist who has counseled political leaders, senior government officials, not for profit and foundation heads, and academics in the United States and abroad on issues related to civic engagement, technology, transparency, digital diplomacy and campaign strategy.
+Andrew has counseled political leaders, senior government officials, not for profit and foundation heads, and academics in the United States and abroad on issues related to civic engagement, technology, transparency, digital diplomacy and campaign strategy.
 Andrew got his start working at the intersection of technology and politics in 1999 offering early new media advice to leaders like Hillary and Bill Clinton, Senate Majority Leader Tom Daschle, and Congressional Minority leader Dick Gephardt.
 In 2003, presidential candidate Howard Dean and his campaign manager Joe Trippi named him co-chairman of the TechnologyAdvisory Committee for the Dean for America Campaign which demonstrably moved all political campaigns into the digital future—by pioneering tactics in online constituency development, community building, and networked political fundraising in strategically orchestrated and thoughtful ways.

 After the 2004 presidential campaign, Andrew founded Personal Democracy Forum—an internationally known cross-partisan conference series that examines and analyzes how technology is impacting the evolving global political landscape while illuminating how activists, organizers, technologists, journalists, politicians, and government officials are advancing democratic ideals, using digital media to facilitate a more participatory, connective and transparent world.
 His commitment to finding and promoting digital solutions for a more open and accountable government extended to his former role as the senior technology advisor to the Sunlight Foundation, a nonprofit, nonpartisan organization founded in 2006, which works to use the power of technology and citizen use of the internet to promote greater government transparency and accountability.